-This fact sheet mainly refers to part 6, division 4 (Caps on electoral expenditure) of the LGEA.
-The LGEA is available in full at legislation.gld.gov.au.
+This fact sheet mainly refers to Part 6, Division 4 (Caps on electoral expenditure) of the LGEA.
+The LGEA is available in full at legislation.qld.gov.au.
 Participants in the electoral process should ensure they understand their obligations under the LGEA.

-Fact sheet 6 - Offences and penalties for candidates Fact sheet 12 - Definition of electoral expenditure Fact sheet 13 - Expenditure cap calculations
+Fact sheet 6 - Offences and penalties for candidates

+Fact sheet 12 - Definition of electoral expenditure

+Fact sheet 13 - Expenditure cap calculations